oapicf/swaggy-jenkins/clients/typescript/generated/BlueOceanApi.md

   run: "run_example",
   // number | Start position of the log (optional)
   start: 1,
-  // boolean | Set to true in order to download the file, otherwise it's passed as a response body (optional)
+  // boolean | Set to true in order to download the file, otherwise it\'s passed as a response body (optional)
   download: true,
 };